Lending on Trust Deed Investments

 Recourse – The right to claim against a prior owner of a property or note

-REO – Stands for Real Estate Owned or a property that has been taken back by the bank if not sold to third party at the trustee sale.
+REO – Stands for Real Estate Owned or a property taken back by the bank if not sold to a third party at the trustee sale.

 Usury – Usury laws limit the amount an individual can charge for lending money without using a broker.
-In Arizona there are no Usury laws and you can charge what you want.
+Arizona has no Usury laws, and you can charge what you want.

-Rental property investors These professional real estate investors buy properties with the intention of renting them out, letting them appreciate over time, and selling them after the prices have increased.
+Rental property investors These professional real estate investors buy properties intending to rent them out, letting them appreciate them over time and selling them after the prices have increased.
 They may also decide to hold properties permanently in their portfolio.
 Why don’t these borrowers simply apply with a standard lender?
 Unfortunately, conventional lenders view these borrowers as a greater risk.
-Often there are limits to how many loans a conventional lender will make to real estate investors.
-Once investors have four existing loans, they will find the conventional lending world much less friendly.
-At Level 4 Funding we like this borrower.
+Often there are limits to how many loans a traditional lender will make to real estate investors.
+Once investors have four existing loans, they will find the traditional lending world much less friendly.
+At Level 4 Funding, we like this borrower.
 Conventional lenders have not recognized how safe these loans have become.

 Property flippers Call them “flippers,” “rehabbers,” or “redevelopment specialists,” these real estate professionals purchase properties, repair them, and immediately sell them on the market to earn a profit.
-It is not difficult to find these investors on popular television programs on HGTV or the Discovery Channel.
+Finding these investors on popular television programs on HGTV or the Discovery Channel is not tricky.
 Flippers typically buy bank-owned properties (also known as REOs), short sales, or properties from private sellers in “as is” condition.
 These properties are typically in disrepair and in need of renovations ranging from paint and carpet to new kitchens, bathrooms, and yard rehabilitations.
-The condition of the property is a key factor in the investor purchasing the property at a discount.
-Most residential buyers are unwilling or unable to buy these properties because conventional banks will not lend on these properties because of condition, or the buyer lacks the experience to repair “handy man specials.”
+The state of the property is a critical factor in the investor purchasing the property at a discount.
+Most residential buyers are unwilling or unable to buy these properties because conventional banks will not lend on these properties because of condition, or the buyer lacks the experience to repair “handyman specials.”

-Builders Builders borrow hard money because it is quicker and easier than borrowing from traditional banks.
-It is not cheaper, but it is simpler, and time is money in construction.
+Builders borrow hard money because it is quicker and easier than borrowing from traditional banks.
+It is not cheaper but more straightforward, and time is construction money.
 To borrow from Level 4 Funding, the builder in the current market must own the land free and clear.
-In the traditional lending world, the lender will often finance most of the cost of the land as well as the construction.
+In the traditional lending world, the lender will often finance most of the cost of the ground as well as the construction.
 We feel this leaves the builder with little “skin in the game” and is too risky.
 When we lend to a builder, the loan is immediately protected by a level of equity.
-The cost of the land may be 20%-40% of the entire cost of the project.
-We know that the borrower/builder has a vested interest in the project’s successful completion.
+The land cost may be 20%-40% of the project's entire cost.
+We know the borrower/builder is vested in the project’s successful completion.

-Owner occupants Homeowners living in a property who need to borrow hard money are typically experiencing some sort of financial difficulty.
-Invariably these borrowers have been turned down by the conventional lending world and must pursue less conventional loans.
-These borrowers typically have poor credit, no equity, no money, and are facing foreclosure.
-They usually already have a loan against their properties so the loans they are requesting would be in second position behind an existing first Trust Deed.
+Owner-occupants Homeowners living in a property who need to borrow hard money are typically experiencing some sort of financial difficulty.
+Invariably these borrowers have been turned down by the conventional lending world and must pursue less traditional loans.
+These borrowers usually have poor credit, no equity, no money, and face foreclosure.
+They usually already have a loan against their properties, so the loans they are requesting would be in the second position behind an existing first Trust Deed.

 The problem with brokers

-Our borrowers are builders and developers, construction workers and real estate professionals – they are in the real estate game, and they know that their 40% down payment can be wiped out quickly if they are late on their payments.
+Our borrowers are builders and developers, construction workers, and real estate professionals – they are in the real estate game and know that their 40% down payment can be wiped out quickly if they are late.

-Rehabbers do not usually have all the paperwork a bank needs as they don’t hold a regular job.
+Rehabbers do not usually have all the paperwork a bank needs as they don’t hold a regular jobs.

-Borrower changed occupations (but he is still making plenty of money to buy real estate).
+Borrower changed occupations (but he still makes plenty of money to buy real estate).

-Even if borrower’s credit score is 1 point below the 640 thresholds, they cannot get a conventional Loan.
+Even if borrowers’ credit score is 1 point below the 640 threshold, they cannot get a conventional loan.

-The borrower has exceeded the Fannie Mae limit for number of properties owned.
+The borrower has exceeded the Fannie Mae limit for several properties owned.

 Level 4 Funding Code of Ethics.

-- Only 1 investor per Loan.
+- Only one investor per Loan.
 We do not do Fund Pools.
 Fund Pools serve a useful purpose, and they make Loans in the high millions, but that is not our business.
-We put individuals into Deeds of Trust, it is just one investor.
+We put individuals into Deeds of Trust; it is just one investor.
 If you have a friend or a relative that wants to go on with you, that is okay.
 But no STRANGERS!

-- We us 3rd party Loan servicing.
+- We use 3rd party Loan servicing.
 We are not saying that’s the right way to do it, but it’s our way.
 We learned it in college accounting classes to keep a separation between those who make the decisions and those who handle the money.
-We’ve been using the same servicing companies for a long time and the borrower pays all of the fees – there is no charge to you, unless you start the foreclosure and finish through to the end and own the property.
+We’ve been using the same servicing companies for a long time, and the borrower pays all of the fees – there is no charge to you unless you start the foreclosure and finish through to the end and own the property.

 We respond to our phone calls and our emails.
 We answer them.

 - Only lend on properties we like.
 There are a lot of bad properties being sold.
-Since we know the market, we stay away from those homes that are bad.
+Since we know the market, we stay away from bad homes.